 Ecuador’s Location on the Equator

-Ecuador is favourably located right on the planet’s belly.
+Ecuador is favorably located right on the planet’s belly.
 The equatorial line that divides the planet into northern and southern hemisphere goes right through Ecuador and is a mere 24 km (15 miles) away from the capital of Quito.
 If you are on your way to the Galapagos, make sure to stay at Quito’s Casa Gangotena for a couple of nights.
-It’s located right at the heart of the old town and will give you the chance to visit the surrounding and renowned colonial neighbourhood which is a World Heritage site.
+It’s located right at the heart of the old town and will give you the chance to visit the surrounding and renowned colonial neighborhood which is a World Heritage site.
 Day trips are also offered on a daily basis to visit the Mitad del Mundo monument (Middle of the World monument).
 Make sure you take the classic photo with one feet on each hemisphere!
 You will not get many chances to stand on two hemispheres at once!

 Weather in Ecuador: Unpredictable